agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	We can expect to save upwards of 1250 lives in case we become partner, which is absolutely crazy.

-- Earning to give, once we leave MC in 5 years
+- ETG, once we leave MC in 5 years

 	- for a beginners salary of 150k-170k (assumption i.e., after quitting MC)